Revit’s coordinate systems

 When you first start a new Revit project, the Project Base Point is located at its default startup location.
-This is Revit’s internal coordinate system.
-Even if you reposition the Survey Point or Project Base Point, or setup shared coordinates, this point does not move.
+This location is Revit’s internal coordinate system.
+Even if you reposition the Survey Point or Project Base Point, or set up shared coordinates, this point does not move.
 Ideally, you want to model around this point, for example, making it the intersection of grid ‘A1’.

 So why is this important?
-If you plan on working solely in Revit, it’s not a major problem.
+If you plan on working solely in Revit, it’s not a significant problem.
 However, when using interoperability plug-ins such as Hummingbird or Grevit, the Rhino geometry being imported will always be relative to the project’s startup location.
 If you have used an arbitrary point in space as your setting out point, then this coordinate system needs to be replicated in Rhino/Grasshopper.
-This may mean you need to re-work your grasshopper script which can be very time consuming.
+This requirement may mean you need to re-work your grasshopper script, which can be very time-consuming.

 To test if your project base point has been repositioned from its default startup location:

 - Turn on the Project Base Point (Visibility Graphics > Site > Project Base Point).